Pattern recovery by SLOPE: Introduction

-where $|b|_{(1)}\ge |b|_{(2)}\ge \ldots \ge |b|_{(p)}$ are the absolute values of the coordinates of $b$ sorted in the nonincreasing order and the tuning parameter $\Lambda=(\lambda_1,\ldots,\lambda_p)'$ satisfies $\lambda_1>0$ and $\lambda_1\ge\lambda_2\ge \ldots \ge \lambda_p\ge 0$.
-SLOPE is an extension of the Octagonal Shrinkage and Clustering Algorithm for Regression (OSCAR) \citep{bondell2008simultaneous} (the tuning parameter $\Lambda$ of OSCAR has arithmetically decreasing components).
-SLOPE is also closely related to the Pairwise Absolute Clustering and Sparsity (PACS) algorithm \cite{sharma2013consistent}.
-Concerning the above acronyms, the word ``Clustering'' refers to the fact that some components of OSCAR and PACS (as well as SLOPE) can be equal in absolute value.
-Moreover, the words ``Sparsity'' as well as ``Shrinkage'' refer to the fact that some components of these estimators can be null.
-SLOPE is also an extension of LASSO whose penalty term is $\lambda\|\cdot\|_1$ ({\it i.e.} when $\Lambda=(\lambda,\ldots,\lambda)'$ with $\lambda>0$).
+The SLOPE estimator is arguably the most significant penalized estimator developed in recent years.
+It can be viewed as an extension of the Octagonal Shrinkage and Clustering Algorithm for Regression (OSCAR) \citep{bondell2008simultaneous}, where the tuning parameter $\Lambda$ has components that decrease arithmetically.
+It is also closely related to the Pairwise Absolute Clustering and Sparsity (PACS) method \citep{sharma2013consistent}.
+In this context, the term ``clustering'' reflects the fact that some components of the OSCAR, PACS, and SLOPE estimators may have the same absolute value, while the terms ``sparsity'' and ``shrinkage'' indicate that some components of these estimators can be exactly zero.

+SLOPE is also an extension of LASSO whose penalty term is $\lambda\|\cdot\|_1$ ({\it i.e.}, when $\Lambda=(\lambda,\ldots,\lambda)'$ with $\lambda>0$).
 Note that contrarily to SLOPE with a decreasing sequence $\Lambda$, LASSO does not exhibit clusters.
-Clustering and sparsity properties for both OSCAR and SLOPE are intuitively illustrated by drawing the elliptic contour lines of the residual sum of squares $b \mapsto \|Y - Xb\|_2^2$ (when $\ker(X)=\{0\}$) together with the balls of the sorted $\ell_1$ norm (see, \textit{e.g.}, Figure~2 in \cite{bondell2008simultaneous}, Figure~1 in \cite{zeng2014decreasing} or Figure~3 in \cite{kremer2020sparse}).
-Known theoretical properties include that SLOPE may cluster correlated predictors \cite{bondell2008simultaneous,figueiredo2016ordered} as well as the predictors with the similar influence on the $L_2$ loss function \cite{kremer2019sparse}.
-Specifically, when $X$ is orthogonal, SLOPE may also cluster components of $\beta$ equal in absolute value \cite{Skalski_2022}.
+Clustering and sparsity properties for both OSCAR and SLOPE are intuitively illustrated by drawing the elliptic contour lines of the residual sum of squares $b \mapsto \|Y - Xb\|_2^2$ (when $\ker(X)=\{0\}$) together with the balls of the sorted $\ell_1$ norm (see, \textit{e.g.}, Figure~2 in \citep{bondell2008simultaneous}, Figure~1 in \citep{zeng2014decreasing} or Figure~3 in \citep{kremer2020sparse}).
+Known theoretical properties of SLOPE include its ability to cluster correlated predictors \citep{bondell2008simultaneous,figueiredo2016ordered}, as well as predictors with a similar influence on the $L_2$ loss function \citep{kremer2019sparse}.
+Specifically, when $X$ is orthogonal, SLOPE may also cluster components of $\beta$ equal in absolute value \citep{Skalski_2022}.
 Therefore, dimensionality reduction properties of SLOPE are due to elimination of irrelevant predictors and grouping predictors having the same influence on $Y$.
-Note that contrarily to fused LASSO \citep{tibshirani2005sparsity}, a cluster for SLOPE does not have, in broad generality, adjacent components.
+Note that, contrary to fused LASSO \citep{tibshirani2005sparsity}, a cluster for SLOPE does not have, in broad generality, adjacent components.